-If you're trying to keep the trip secret, you'll be happy to know that the box arrives without anything on the outside to indicate the happiness that is on the inside.
+If you’re trying to keep the trip secret, you’ll be pleased to know that the box arrives without anything on the outside to indicate the happiness that is on the inside.

 What else might I find in the box?

-Sometimes you'll find other things inside your MagicBand box.
+Sometimes you’ll find other things inside the box.

-If you booked a package (room and tickets or room and tickets and dining) your complimentary luggage tags and your "magical extras" (mini golf vouchers, etc.) will also be inside of the box.
+If you booked a package (room and tickets) and your “magical extras” (mini-golf vouchers, etc.) would also be inside of the box.